FelNyg/Cyber-Security-Base-2025-Project/README.md

    - Windows:
      `env\Scripts\activate.bat`

-4. Install the required dependencies
+4. Install Django

-   `pip install -r requirements.txt`
+   `pip install django`

 ## How to Start the Project
 ------------------------